jvde-github/AIS-catcher/README.md

 - `Standard model (non-coherent)`: as the base model with more aggressive PLL
 - `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator, hence no FM demodulation takes place which allows ```AIS-catcher``` to be used as GNUAIS and AISdecoder.

 The default model is the most time and memory consuming but experiments suggest it to be the most effective.
 In my home station it improves message count by a factor 2 - 3.
 The reception quality of the `standard` model over the `base` model is more modest at the expense of roughly a 20% increase in computation time.
-Advice is to start with the default model, which should run fine on most modern hardware including a Raspberry 4B and then scale down to ```-m 0```or even ```m 1``` if needed.
+Advice is to start with the default model, which should run fine on most modern hardware including a Raspberry 4B and then scale down to ```-m 0```or even ```-m 1``` if needed.

-To get a sense of the performance of the different models, I have run a simple test in two different setups whereby ```AIS-catcher``` ran the three models in parallel for 5 minutes.
+To get a sense of the performance of the different models, I have run a simple test in two different setups whereby ```AIS-catcher``` ran the three models in parallel for 5 minutes and we counted the number of detected messages.
 Due to the USB issues I have on my laptop for Windows (as described in a previous section), I have ran on Windows at a low sampling rate of 288K samples per second.

-Location: Vlieland with NESDR RTL-SDR dongle with factory included antenna (with sampling rate and system):
+Location: Vlieland with NESDR RTL-SDR dongle with factory included antenna (with sampling rate and system as per table):
  | Model | Run 1 | Run 2 |
  | :---: | :---: | :---: |
 | AIS-catcher Default @ 288K Windows | 590 | 636 |